 - No contract

 - Get soccer, UFC, select MLB games, some college sports, golf and more LIVE

 - Doesn’t require cable (standalone service)

 - On-demand selection of original programming

 In essence, ESPN+ is primarily meant as a supplement to other sources of sports.
 For most sports fans, the service won’t provide a complete streaming solution.
 That said, it’s $5 a month!

 Some sports definitely receive better coverage than others.
-Fans of soccer, golf and lower-tier college sports will get a lot of value from an ESPN+ subscription.
+Fans of soccer, UFC, golf and lower-tier college sports will get a lot of value from an ESPN+ subscription.

-At a glance, here’s what we think about ESPN+: It’s worth $5/mo for most sports fans.
+At a glance, here’s what we think about ESPN+: It’s absolutely worth $5/mo for most sports fans.
 However, it most likely won’t be enough to serve as the only way you watch sports.
 Let’s learn more in our full ESPN Plus review.

 What is ESPN+ offering in terms of features?
 Here’s the rundown: